Trauma, Relationships & Emotional Recovery

 Trauma-informed therapy recognises that healing starts with safety, not pressure.
 This approach helps you understand how trauma affects your mind and body, and supports recovery at your own pace.
 Learn what to expect from compassionate, trauma-informed counselling in Melbourne, online or in person.

 Some losses never fully resolve, especially when love and pain were intertwined.
-This post explores complicated grief after abuse or estrangement and gentle ways to begin healing.
+This post explores complicated grief after abuse or estrangement, and gentle ways healing can begin.

-When You’ve Had to Mother Without a Map *Parenting after a painful childhood*
+When You’ve Had to Mother Without a Map - Parenting after a painful childhood

 When you grew up without a model of safe, nurturing mothering, parenting can awaken both love and fear.
 This post explores how to mother without a map, grieving what you didn’t receive while learning to trust that your care is enough.

-When Being Around Family Feels Triggering or What Your Body Knows
+When Being Around Family Feels Triggering

 Being around family can bring up anxiety, old roles, and unexpected emotional reactions.
 Learn why your body responds this way and how to stay grounded and protected.